Loading

 Example:

-Note: Often used in both formal and informal contexts to indicate the completion of a task.
+Note: Often used in professional or academic contexts to indicate completion.

 Example: